Don’t sweat it; still a chance to win $940M Mega Millions

-DES MOINES, Iowa (AP) — Lottery players whose numbers didn’t hit or who forgot to even buy a ticket will have another shot at a nearly $1 billion Mega Millions prize when a drawing is held Friday night.
+DES MOINES, Iowa (AP) — Lottery players whose numbers didn’t hit or who forgot to even buy a ticket will have another shot at a nearly $1 billion Mega Millions prize with Friday night’s drawing.

+The numbers picked in Friday night’s drawing were: white balls 3, 20, 46, 59 and 63 and the gold Mega Ball was 13.

 Even as the prize grows larger, the odds of winning remain the same at one in 302.6 million.